APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Villamin-Wood-and-Iron-Works-Systsem-Part-3.md

 ==Intellectual Property==
 ; User Accounts and Passwords
-<p> The company, Villamin Wood and Iron Works, pointed out that they do not directly collect or store usernames and passwords for customer accounts.
+<p> The company, Villamin Wood and Iron Works pointed out that they do not directly collect or store usernames and passwords for customer accounts.
 Instead, they use a third-party platform, like the Facebook page, to connect with customers and provide access to their services.
 Customers are urged to check in with their Facebook credentials already in place to avoid creating new accounts or passwords.
 This strategy guarantees a secure and seamless user experience while protecting client privacy. </p>
 <p> The integration of the system with the Facebook platform, as well as proper configuration and adherence to their rules, will be the primary focus during the implementation phase.
 Customers will be given detailed instructions on how to log in using their Facebook accounts, emphasizing the significance of protecting their login information.
 The company prioritizes the integrity and security of client accounts while boosting convenience and user happiness by utilizing Facebook's well-established security procedures. </p>
 <p> Although user accounts are present on Facebook, Villamin Wood and Iron Works do not collect details other than Usernames, and User Profiles.
 This means that the team will not be able to transfer Facebook credentials such us User Accounts and Passwords to the proposed system. </p>